 Ceropegia buchananii (N.E.Br.)
 Bruyns

 Brachystelma buchananii, Brachystelma magicum, Brachystelma nauseosum, Brachystelma shirense

 Ceropegia buchananii, formerly known as Brachystelma buchananii, is a perennial succulent with annual erect or procumbent stems growing from a tuber.
-The leaves are large, green, ovate-elliptic, up to 5 inches (12.5 cm) long, and up to 2.8 inches (7 cm) wide.
+Leaves are green, ovate-elliptic, up to 5 inches (12.5 cm) long, and up to 2.8 inches (7 cm) wide.
 The tuber grows up to 2 inches (5 cm) in diameter.
-The corolla is up to 1 inch (2.5 cm) in diameter, cup-shaped, outside greenish, inside wrinkled, cream with dark purple margin and stripes, glabrous or more or less white-hairy, on both sides and 5-lobed to half-way down.
+The corolla is cup-shaped, up to 1 inch (2.5 cm) in diameter, outside greenish, inside wrinkled, cream with dark purple margin and stripes, glabrous or more or less white-hairy on both sides, and 5-lobed to halfway down.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).